GPIO Electrical Specifications

 The following diagram shows a simplified schematic of the I/O pin circuitry:

-There are a few notable features of the circuit:
+There are a few subtleties and notable features of the circuit:

 - The input gate detects whether the input voltage level is low or high by comparing it to a threshold voltage.
 Normally the voltage threshold is about 1.8V, but it isn't guaranteed; it can be anywhere between the maximum input low and minimum input high, that is, between about 0.8 and 2.0V.